rghvndr99/hearMe/INTENT_DETECTION_SUMMARY.md

 ## ✅ What Was Implemented

-Your HearMe application now has an **intelligent intent detection system** that intercepts user messages BEFORE sending them to OpenAI's API.
+Your VoiceLap application now has an **intelligent intent detection system** that intercepts user messages BEFORE sending them to OpenAI's API.

 ---